 So, how can you get urine out of a mattress?
 Don’t worry – it’s easier than you think!
 You can tackle this problem quickly and efficiently with a few essential household items.
 In this article, we’ll walk you through the best methods for getting urine out of a mattress and keeping it fresh.

-What will you need to get urine out of a mattress
+What need to do get urine out of a mattress

 Note: Do not use bleach or harsh cleaning agents to clean your mattress; they can harm your family members and pets and damage the mattress.